Careers360 Logo

 Replication Fork: DNA replication happens in a small opening of DNA helix, called replication fork.

-Monomers as nucleotide triphosphate (NTPs) is a molecule containing a nucleotide bound to three phosphates.
-The NTPs present in DNA is called dNTP.
-They are basic building blocks of life.
+Monomers as nucleotide triphosphate (NTP) are molecules containing a nucleotide bound to three phosphates.
+The NTPs present in DNA are called dNTP.
+They are the basic building blocks of life.
 They play an important role in various metabolic functions.

 Question:7